jameswhite/capabilities/README.md

   - Found under `./archs/<arch>/hosts/<host>/oses/<os>/plats/<plat>/langs/<lang>/caps/<cap>`
   - Capabilites can be made up of bundled packages or not.
   - 'black box' is a special type of capability that comes from a vendor, usually with an implied platform requirement.
+  - Some capabilities genereate paper, others just enable other capabilities.

 ### Implementations
   - Implementations (imps) are a language-specific, instance of a capablity.